Military history of Hungary: Early Hungarian warfare

 The Magyars advanced as far as the Iberian Peninsula, the Coast of Normandy and city of Constantinople.

 The Magyar arts of war involved agility, speed, and precision.
 Their armies were well-organized and the men were well trained and disciplined.
-The Hungarians used many tools of war to defeat there foes, the most characteristic of their weapons being the quick-firing reflex bow, which they fired accurately from the saddle, even at full gallop.
+The Hungarians used many tools of war to defeat their foes, the most characteristic of their weapons being the quick-firing reflex bow, which they fired accurately from the saddle, even at full gallop.
 They also carried sabers and spontoons, but the reflex bow remained their armament of choice.
 The Magyars placed an emphasis on ranged fighting – their charges were usually preceded by a volley of arrows, and followed up by hand-to-hand combat.
 The majority of their troops were trained to fight on horseback.